 As we already mentioned, SDNC is based on Opendaylight and what we wanted to achieve is make it more efficient and more suitable for microservice deployments.
 This is exactly the use case for lighty.io.
 We decided to migrate SDNC from Opendaylight to lighty.io and build our own Docker image for it.

-We cover some of technical aspects behind this migration in separate article, here we will only summarize our achievements:
+We cover some of the technical aspects behind this migration in a separate article, here we will only summarize our achievements:

 - Ability to execute directed graphs (you can see it in action in our video)

 - Quicker startup time

 Here is a simple table with a comparison of our Pantheon lighty.io SDNC container with vanilla SDNC container:

 |Memory usage after test graph execution||1,246 GiB||937 MiB|